iamtheib/InfiniteRecyclerView/README.md

 API For InfiniteRecyclerView
 -------
  - `setOnLoadMoreListener`: Registers a callback to be notified when there is a need to load more data
- - `moreDataLoaded`: This informs the RecyclerView that data has been loaded.
-This also calls the attached adapter's `notifyDataSetChanged()` method, so the implementing class only needs to call this method
+ - `moreDataLoaded(int, int)`: This informs the RecyclerView that data has been loaded.
+This also calls the attached adapter's `notifyItemRangeInserted(int, int)` method, so the implementing class only needs to call this method
- - `setShouldLoadMore`: Set as false when you don't want the recycler view to load more data.
+ - `setShouldLoadMore(boolean)`: Set as false when you don't want the recycler view to load more data.
 This will also remove the loading view
+ - `setIsReversedScrolling(boolean)`: Set as true if you want the endless scrolling to be as the user scrolls to the top of the list, instead of bottom

 Customization
 -------